2024 Greater Manchester mayoral election: Labour Party

 Andy Burnham has been the mayor of Greater Manchester since 2017 and before that the Member of Parliament (MP) for Leigh from 2001 to 2017.
 There was speculation that Burnham might stand for election to become an MP so he could become a candidate in a future Labour leadership election.
 Burnham repeatedly stated that he would complete a full second term of the mayoralty but did not specify beyond that point.
 Before becoming mayor, he had been a candidate for Labour Party leadership in 2010 and 2015.
 After joining the Labour Party in January 2022, the former professional footballer Gary Neville was linked with a potential candidacy to become Greater Manchester mayor, which he refused to rule out.

 In early 2023, Burnham confirmed his intent to run for a third term as mayor.

 Conservative Party

 On 22 March 2024, the Conservatives selected Laura Evans as their candidate after their prior candidate, Dan Barker, defected to Reform UK.
 Evans also stood for the Conservatives in the 2021 election and previously served as a Councillor on Trafford Council for Village Ward.

 Green Party

 On 25 March 2024, the Green Party's candidate Hannah Spencer, a councillor for Hale in Trafford since 2023, announced her selection as their candidate for Mayor.
+While ultimately unsuccessful, Spencer later won the 2026 Gorton and Denton by-election after Burnham's own candidacy was controversially blocked.